lawnjelly/godot-lportal/TUTORIAL.md

 _(A complete project is available in the LPortalTutorial.zip file.)_

 1) Create a new Godot project, and add a spatial, this will be the root of your scene graph.
 Name it 'Root'.
-2) Add an LRoomManager node as a child of the Root.
+2) Add an LRoomManager node as a child of the Root, and name it 'Manager'.
 All LPortal functionality works through the LRoomManager.

 _*If the LRoomManager node is not available in the IDE, Godot has not been compiled with the LPortal module.
 See INSTRUCTIONS.md._